ewhuang/simons_mouse/README.md

     human genes because for mouse, we translate from Entrez->ENSG->ENSMUSG.
 The direct Entrez-ENSMUSG database is quite sparse.

+4. Download CTD gene-pathway associations.
+    Go to http://ctdbase.org/downloads/, and download the tsv files for different gene associations.
+Gene-pathway associations are under CTD_genes_pathways.tsv.
+Move it to ./data/.

 ## Creating the gene network

 1. Plot the standard deviation distribution of the genes, and write to file.